JonSnowbd/why-more/readme.md

 1) Call either `why-more build` or `why-more dev` and every svelte component in the top level of the `src` folder of your project is turned into a page in a `dist` folder

 Thats the whole process.
 No multiple steps.
 No config files.
-One dependency.
+Two dependencies.

 ## Usage

 Make your project folder

 1) `npm init`
-2) `npm i --save why-more`
+2) `npm i --save why-more svelte`
 3) `"build": "why-more build [your_input_folder] [your_output_folder]"` in your `package.json` scripts section
 4) `"dev": "why-more dev [your_input_folder] [your_output_folder]"` in your `package.json` scripts section
 5) Write svelte files in the input folder